 Despite the fact that in the meantime, the Nazis were unleashing V-2 ballistic missiles on West London and making a moonscape of Norwich, Leslie Cross of the Leicester Vegetarian Society had his priorities straight: He expressed his outrage in the July issue of The Vegetarian Messenger that vegetarians were continuing to consume cow’s milk despite the obvious fact that drinking cow’s milk exploits cows.

 My gut tells me that Leslie—who was 29 years old in 1944—should have been on the front lines with his peers fighting for the survival of Great Britain, not vegetating in the East Midlands ruminating about cow secretions.
 However, it is entirely possible that he’d been able to pull the wool (figuratively, of course, because wool exploits sheep) over the eyes of the draft board since his parents were so ashamed of him turning up his nose at a good, wholesome Samworth Brothers Sausage Pie that they refused to give him a boy’s name.

 Likewise, Donald Watson was 34 in 1944—a prime and perfectly eligible age for someone to defend their fatherland.
 But I suppose if you won’t eat honey because it is abusive to bee colonies or wear silk because it is an imposition on silk worms, you can hardly be expected to shoot at German people who never did anything to you except kill your compatriots and try to steal your country.
-Incidentally, by all accounts, Adolf Hitler was also a vegetarian—among history’s most curious ironies.
+Incidentally, by some accounts, Adolf Hitler was also a vegetarian—among history’s most curious ironies.